 Third-party ad servers and tracking or measurement technologies can be used to track these ads.

 House ads are allowed, and will count towards a publisher's per article ad load, as defined by our ad placement guidelines.

-Publishers can now create and publish branded content as Instant Articles.
+Publishers can create and publish branded content as Instant Articles.
 Instant Articles that specifically mention or feature a “sponsor,” third party products, brands, or sponsors are considered branded content and subject to our branded content policy.

 Third party embedded video players are allowed in Instant Articles but as long as they are click to play and contain editorial content below the fold.
 If using a 3rd party video player, we recommend not starting with a pre-roll ad as this significantly detracts from the reading experience.